 Based on the success of the Illinois CARE Connections (ICC) Program, the Illinois Department on Aging (IDoA) continues to support individuals who are in danger of being socially isolated and/or experiencing loneliness by enhancing and expanding the program for participants age 60 and above receiving services through the IDoA Community Care Programs.

-The program serves individuals who are most likely to be socially isolated as a result of the pandemic and provides them with technology solutions to help alleviate isolation.
+The program serves individuals who are most likely to be socially isolated and provides them with technology solutions to help alleviate isolation.
 Participants receive an Apple iPad or Android tablet with a case, keyboard, and headphones.
 If needed, they are also provided internet access through a hot spot.
 The technology is used to increase social engagement and social connectedness.
 The priority is to serve those who live alone, do not normally receive in-home services, and who live in rural areas.
 The devices have applications that support different communication options so individuals can connect with family, friends, providers, and participate in Telehealth appointments with doctors.

 Referrals must be made through an IDoA Community Care Program at https://care.iltech.org/